AlexandruPetrus/PortfolioProjects/README.md

 - **Key Insights**: This project shows the reasons why employees leaves the company.
 I added few columns using the if statments (PerformanceStatus, Age group, Age, Gender and Married)
 - **[View Project](https://1drv.ms/x/s!AuuowC4Pxv7UklouF6WJ5UU6Y1lu?e=RcLink)**

+### [Project 3: Sales report in Power Bi]
+- **Summary**: This project presents an in-depth analysis of sales performance using Power BI.
+It explores various aspects of sales data to identify trends, patterns, and opportunities for improvement.
+- **Tools & Technologies**: Power Bi
+- **Key Insights**: Analyzed sales trends over time to identify seasonal patterns and sales fluctuations.
+                    Examined sales performance across different product categories and regions.
+                    Utilized slicers and filters for interactive exploration of sales data.
+                    Implemented measures and calculated columns to derive additional insights from the dataset.
+- **[View Project]**
+-
 ## Skills and Competencies
 - Data Cleaning and Preprocessing
 - Exploratory Data Analysis (EDA)